Montu (roller coaster): History

 The concept of an inverted roller coaster with inversions was developed by Jim Wintrode, the general manager of Six Flags Great America, in the early 1990s.
 To develop the idea, Wintrode worked with Walter Bolliger and Claude Mabillard—from Swiss roller coaster manufacturer Bolliger & Mabillard—and engineer Robert Mampe to develop Batman: The Ride which opened in May 1992.

 In early 1995, planning began for Montu, fourteen months prior to the ride opening to the public.
-The owners of Busch Gardens Tampa Bay, Busch Entertainment (since renamed SeaWorld Entertainment), entered into an agreement with Bolliger and Mabillard which would see them add Montu to Busch Gardens Tampa Bay in 1996, followed in 1997 by the additions of Alpengeist at Busch Gardens Williamsburg and The Great White at SeaWorld San Antonio.
+The owners of Busch Gardens Tampa Bay, Busch Entertainment (since renamed United Parks & Resorts), entered into an agreement with Bolliger and Mabillard which would see them add Montu to Busch Gardens Tampa Bay in 1996, followed in 1997 by the additions of Alpengeist at Busch Gardens Williamsburg and The Great White at SeaWorld San Antonio.

 On August 23, 1995, Busch Gardens Tampa announced that they would be getting a new Egypt section.
 The area would cover 7 acre of land and feature a few attractions, including Tut's Tomb and the centerpiece attraction being a new Bolliger & Mabillard inverted roller coaster.
 It would be the first inverted roller coaster to feature seven inversions, as well as being the first roller coaster to feature an Immelmann loop.
 Besides this, the ride would be the first Bolliger & Mabillard coaster to feature a boomerang element, which debuted on Orient Express at Worlds of Fun in 1980.
 The Egypt section would be the largest and most expensive investment in Busch Gardens Tampa's history.
 On October 30, the park announced that they would be naming their new coaster Montu.
 On May 16, 1996, Montu officially opened to the public.
 At the time of its opening to the public, the ride was the tallest and fastest inverted roller coaster in the world.

 For the 2022 season, Montu was repainted with a darker navy blue track and yellow supports.